hsiuhsil/MITBIH_Arrhythmia_Classification/README.md

 This project implements deep learning models to classify heartbeats in the MIT-BIH Arrhythmia dataset.
 It includes full preprocessing, optional data augmentation, model training, hyperparameter tuning using Optuna, and evaluation with cross-validation.
 The models supported are CNN-based and transformer-based architectures.

+Additionally, the ECGCNN model has been deployed as a **FastAPI service on an AWS EC2 instance**, enabling users to make predictions remotely via a simple API call or the provided Python demo script.

 ---
 ## My Contributions